ixjf/MSIRGB/README.md

 Learn more about how to create scripts and find the Lua API reference in the [wiki](../../wiki/Scripts).

 # How to install
  1. Check if your motherboard is supported [here](#motherboard-support).
 If it is, you may proceed.
 If it isn't, it's possible the program won't work with your motherboard.
-There are MSI motherboards which aren't listed but are supported, but **Do not attempt to use this program with a non-MSI board.
+There are MSI motherboards which aren't listed but are supported, but **do not attempt to use this program with a non-MSI board.
 It will NOT work.
 You are solely responsible for any damage you cause to your hardware**.
  2. Install [VC Redist 2017 x64](https://aka.ms/vs/15/release/vc_redist.x64.exe).
  3. Download the [latest release](https://github.com/ixjf/MSIRGB/releases/download/v2.2.0/MSIRGB-v2.2.0.7z).
  4. Download the [latest example effects](https://github.com/ixjf/MSIRGB/releases/download/scripts-v2.2.0/MSIRGB-Scripts.7z).